How much money you need to visit Budapest

 Tipping in restaurants

 When you talk about sit-down eateries in Budapest, the standard tip rate for a good service is 10% of the bill and 15% for an exceptional service.
-However, many restaurants in Budapest charge a 12.5% service charge on the total bill.
+However, many restaurants in Budapest charge an avarage of 10-13% service charge on the total bill.
 So, you don’t need leave anything extra.
 But it is important that you never leave your tips on the table when you decide to leave.
 Always tip your waiter directly or drop it in a tipping jar.

 Sightseeing